bsdpot/pot/share/doc/pot/QuickStart.md

 The file `myfile` will be copied in `/mnt`.

 ### Common consideration
-The `mount-int` command will change the configuration of the `pot`; the "volume" will be automatically mounted when the `pot` starts and unmounted when the `pot` stops.
+The `mount-in` command will change the configuration of the `pot`; the "volume" will be automatically mounted when the `pot` starts and unmounted when the `pot` stops.
 If you run `mount-in` when the `pot` is already running, the "volume" is mounted on the fly.
 A "volume" can be used with multiple `pot`s.
 Potential problems, like concurrent access to the same files, cannot be managed by `pot` and are left to the user.